ktt-ol/spacestatus/README.md

 ## Dev

 ### ToDos
+- [ ] Calculate a proper Rain value by using the delta Value of the last X Minutes.
+(A delta of 1 means 0,3 mm rain.)
 - [x] better 'public' folder position,
 - [x] Legacy API for space switch
 - [ ] Documentation for REST api